 Nobody is particular sure when the first Full Tang or Panawal khukuri was made or where it originated.

-One school of thought said that it originated in the mid 19th century, as a result of increasing British Colonial influence within nepal, while others suppose the Panawal may have arisen earlier as a result of exotic japanese blades finding their way into the country.
+One school of thought said that it originated in the mid 19th century, as a result of increasing British Colonial influence within nepal, while others suppose the Panawal may have arisen earlier as a result of influence from neighbouring full tang indopersian or even japanese blades.
 These blades had been made with full or partial riveted tangs for hundreds of years prior to the british adoption of the technqiue.

 The most prominent Panawal khukuri is the mk2, which was produced en masse in multiple countries starting in 1915, with the added durability of the full tang handle proving popular enough to have the blade continue production until at least the mid 40’s.
 The Panawal Khukuri rose to prominence again in recent years after khukuris began to become popular overseas as heavy duty choppers, with the full tang handle ensuring that the entire blade could hold up to the same kind of extended rough use as the blades could.
 For this reason we’ve chosen not to use the mk2 pattern as the blade for our panawal (though easily available through our custom section) and instead have used a modern service issue style pattern instead.
 This blade is stout and powerful and with its slightly thicker primary and secondary grind, can handle the most abuse of any of our traditional blades.
 The profile also works well over a range of different lengths.